trevorism/datastore-client/README.md

 ## Pinging implementation
-The pinging implementation will ping the datastore API prior to each call.
+The pinging implementation will ping the datastore API on instantiation.
 The datastore API gets torn down, so a ping 'wakes' it up
 ```
 Repository<MyClass> repo = new PingingDatastoreRepository<>(MyClass.class);